Doug-AWS/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/300-apigw.md

 ## Add a LambdaRestApi construct to your stack

-Let's define an API endpoint and associate it with our Lambda function:
+Let's define an API endpoint and associate it with your Lambda function.
+Add the following highlighted code to *cdk-workshop-stack.ts*:

 {{<highlight ts "hl_lines=3 15-18">}}
 import cdk = require('@aws-cdk/cdk');